bleutzinn/grav-plugin-editable-contenttools/README.md

 - Team Grav and everyone on the [Grav Forum](https://getgrav.org/forum) for creating and supporting Grav
 - getme for creating ContentTools
 - Dom Christie for creating Turndown
-- [Hibbits Design](https://hibbittsdesign.org/) for testing and feedback
+- Paul Hibbits of [Hibbits Design](https://hibbittsdesign.org/) for testing and feedback